firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 * Avoid opening any other panels besides the Performance panel, to reduce the overhead of activated panels.
 * After connecting to the device, do not select *Main Process* or any of the open tabs from the list of targets on the left.
-* If WebIDE automatically reconnects to a debugging target from a previous session, disconnect using the wrench icon on the top toolbar before clicking on *Performance*.
+* If WebIDE automatically reconnects to a debugging target from a previous session, disconnect, uncheck the two checkboxes in the WebIDE preferences (`Project -> Preferences`) and reconnect to the device.